OpenCyphal/pycyphal/CONTRIBUTING.rst

 When writing tests, aim to cover at least 90% of branches, excepting the DSDL generated packages (at least for now) (the DSDL test data is synthesized at run time).
-Ensure that your tests do not emit any errors or warnings into the CLI output upon successful execution, because that may distract the developer from noticing true abnormalities (you may use ``caplog.at_level('CRITICAL')`` to suppress undesirable output).
+Ensure that your tests do not emit any errors or warnings into stderr output upon successful execution, because that may distract the developer from noticing true abnormalities (you may use ``caplog.at_level('CRITICAL')`` to suppress undesirable output).